ShinobuAmasaki/img2nc/README.md

 $ mpiexec -n 9 img2nc -d ./dat -o out.nc -r 339/341/24/27
 ```

-Specify the number of processor elements with `-n` or `-np` option which must be less than or equal to the longitude width.
+Specify the number of processor elements with `-n` or `-np` option which must be less than or equal to the product of longitude width and latitude width.
+For example in the above range specification, $(341 - 339) \times (27 - 24) = 3 \times 3 = 9$.

 ### Drawing